inge4pres/blog/inge.4pr.es/content/resume.md

 #### 8/2009 - 3/2014  » Audio Engineer
 ##### freelance
-Working with audio equipment to achieve best audio quality for live events; I was audio designer for some bands based in Milan, working with them in studio recordings and during live sets.
+Working with audio equipment to achieve the best audio quality for live events; I was an audio designer for some bands based in Milan, working with them in studio recordings and during live sets.

 # Education and certifications